Python Classes and Objects

 Instance variables are for data, unique to each instance and class variables are for attributes and methods shared by all instances of the class.
 Instance variables are variables whose value is assigned inside a constructor or method with self whereas class variables are variables whose value is assigned in the class.

-Defining instance variable using a constructor.
+Defining instance variables using a constructor.

 Rodger details: Rodger is a dog Breed: Pug Color: brown Buzo details: Buzo is a dog Breed: Bulldog Color: black Accessing class variable using class name dog

-Defining instance variable using the normal method.
+Defining instance variables using the normal method.

 Please Login to comment...